On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Introduction

 However, privacy issues naturally follow.
-It is critical to provide privacy protection for any forms of data releasing in the data market.
-Hence, privacy-preserving schemes should be an indispensable component of data market model.
-Due to the natural tradeoff between the privacy and the utility (accuracy) of data usages, however, private data releasing without any privacy loss in general unavoidably eliminates useful value of data.
-As a result, privacy-preserving data market model has to take into account the privacy-utility tradeoff and provide incentives for both data owners and data buyers to participate.
+It is critical to provide privacy protection for any form of data releasing in the data market.
+Hence, privacy-preserving schemes should be an indispensable component of the data market model.
+Due to the natural tradeoff between the privacy and the utility (accuracy) of data usages, however, private data releasing without any privacy loss in general unavoidably eliminates the useful value of data.
+As a result, the privacy-preserving data market model has to take into account the privacy-utility tradeoff and provide incentives for both data owners and data buyers to participate.
 Yet, the tradeoff is in general difficult to model explicitly and uncertain to both data owners and buyers.
-Owners of database with sensitive information often inevitably release more information than intended even under carefully crafted privacy protection (\cite{hsu2014differential}).
-For example, ineffectiveness of anonymization has been shown in literature that a small amount of auxiliary information is sufficient for an adversary to de-anonymize an individual in database consisting of anonymized data about that individual's personal information (see, for example, \cite{narayanan2008robust, backstrom2007wherefore,jones2007know}).
-Another main challenges for privacy-preserving data releasing is due to the limited information about the adversary's knowledge and ability.
-Hence, rigorous quantification of privacy loss and its influence on data utility and the robustness to adversarial privacy pry with heterogeneous knowledge and prior information become important in accurate design of monetization and incentivization.
+Owners of the database with sensitive information often inevitably release more information than intended even under carefully crafted privacy protection \cite{hsu2014differential}.
+For example, the ineffectiveness of anonymization has been shown in the literature that a small amount of auxiliary information is sufficient for an adversary to de-anonymize an individual in a database consisting of anonymized data about that individual's personal information (see, for example, \cite{narayanan2008robust,backstrom2007wherefore,jones2007know}).
+Another main challenge for privacy-preserving data releasing is due to the limited information about the adversary's knowledge and ability.
+Hence, rigorous quantification of privacy loss and its influence on data utility and the robustness to adversarial privacy pry with heterogeneous knowledge and prior information becomes important in the accurate design of monetization and incentivization.